QinisoMazibuko/QinisoMazibuko/README.md

 ## What I Do

-I write backend and platform stuff.
-Primarily working with cloud infrastructure, orchestration, and automation tools that get the job done.
+I build backend and platform 'stuff'.
+Primarily working on writing software, cloud infrastructure, orchestration, and automation tools and processes that get the job done.

 ### Currently Building

-- **[Arbita.ai](https://arbita.ai)** Legal-tech AI project for SA firms
+- **Legal-tech AI project for SA firms
 - **AI-powered developer tools** Terraform agents, code reviewers, automation pipelines
 - Experimenting with **generative models** and **local-first dev environments**